 Years ago, I didn't bother buying traveling insurance.
 Now, after seven years of traveling, I won't travel without it.

-Travel insurance might feel like an annoying expense, but trust me—it's worth it.
+While it might feel like an annoying expense, trust me—travel insurance is worth it.

 My $8,000 surgery in Singapore?
 Covered.